 The Manx Cat Genetic Mutation

-The Manx breed of cat is most known for it's genetic mutation.
+The Manx breed of cat is most known for it's genetic mutation, taillessness.
 This genetic mutation causes some of it's off spring to be born tailless.
 The genetic mutation doesn't always occur in every kitten born in every litter.
 Various tail lengths are normal to see in the same litter.
-Registered Manx born with full tails who are bred to another registered Manx born with a full tail have always produced registered kittens with full tails, in my cattery.
+Registered Manx born with full tails who are bred to another true, genetically proven, registered Manx born with a full tail have always produced registered kittens with full tails, in my cattery.
 Kittens born with the tailless mutation can sometimes have health issues or weakness in the hind quarters, due to the shortened spine.
 Kittens born tailless in my cattery are monitored closely to be certain the tailless mutation doesn't interfere with their health, soundness and quality of life.
 Most of today's registered breeders keep detailed records on the bloodlines, genetic mutations and offspring they produce in their breeding programs.
-It's very important that such kittens/cats with noted problems are not used in my breeding program.
+It's very important to me that such kittens/cats with noted problems are not used in my breeding program.
 It is possible to eliminate undesired traits being passed on by keeping strict breeding practices and records.
-I devote my time breeding the registered Manx cat for sound bloodlines, charming personalities and solid bone structure.
+I devote my time breeding the true, genetically proven, registered Manx cat for sound bloodlines, charming personalities and solid bone structure.
 I've been very successful at avoiding the unwanted health issues associated with this breed.
 The Manx is a wonderful breed of cat, I'm so proud to be a part of preserving it for future generations.
 I couldn't imagine myself doing anything else that will have so much meaning and impact on future generations to come.

 Something to keep in mind is that not all breeders have the same philosophies.
 This is where time should be spent doing some research on this breed, breeders and the cat you chose to bring into your family and heart.
 I've provided some advice on helping you chose a reputable breeder below.
 I am far from being an expert and can only speak from my breeding experience.
 However, I think my experiences with the breed give me an edge over the average person seeking a Manx cat.
-The best piece of advice I feel I can give anyone is a reputable, registered breeder is always your best source when it comes to acquiring a tailless cat!
+The best piece of advice I feel I can give anyone is a reputable, true, genetically proven, registered breeder is always your best source when it comes to acquiring a tailless cat!

 What Is A "Domestic Tailless" Cat?